Ardax-C/microposts/README.md

 Utilizes ES6 classes, simple JSON server backend, and Babel Webpack built by Brad Traversy

-In order to use the api/db.json file you should run `npm run json;server` in git bash.
+In order to use the api/db.json file you should run `npm run json:server` in git bash.
 The database utilizes the JSON Server found [here](https://www.npmjs.com/package/json-server).

 ## Babel Webpack Starter